blakestone95/AshkeepersRestWebsite/README.md

 Use whatever you want, but if you're not sure what to choose, consider [Visual Studio Code](https://code.visualstudio.com/) (VS Code).
 This is a fancy text editor that supports a rich development experience for JavaScript while still trying to be as lightweight as possible.
 While it doesn't need any plugins to be useful right out of the box, there are quite a few very useful ones out there.
 A later section will cover some VS Code setup.

-### Frontend and Backend Common Instructions
+### Dev environment setup

 1. Copy the [docker-compose.yml.example](docker-compose.yml.example) to [docker-compose.yml](docker-compose.yml)

    - You can change any ports that conflict with any currently running services in [docker-compose.yml](docker-compose.yml)
-   - Ensure any changes are also reflected in the .env file that is created in step 3
+   - Ensure any changes are also reflected in the .env file that is by the install script created in step 3
+   - If you aren't doing front end development, you can use the [production client Dockerfile](client/Dockerfile) in your local [docker-compose.yml](docker-compose.yml) as it is faster and lighterweight

-1. Spin up the docker containers with the docker compose command `docker-compose up -d` in the folder where the [docker-compose.yml](docker-compose.yml) file is located
+1. Spin up the docker containers with the docker compose command in the folder where the [docker-compose.yml](docker-compose.yml) file is located

+   `docker-compose up -d --build`

    - The first run will take a while as the containers need to be built but subsequent runs should be fast
+   - You can use `docker-compose up -d` when you don't need to build the containers

-1. Run the install script to setup the front and back end via the command `docker-compose exec api ./install-dev.sh`
+1. Run the server install script to setup Laravel

+   `docker-compose exec api ./install-dev.sh`

-   - This installs PHP and JS dependencies and performs any other necessary operations, such as initializing the DB
+   - This installs PHP dependencies and seeds the database
    - You can rerun this command to revert the dev environment to it's default state

+1. Run the front end install command to setup React

+   `docker-compose exec client bash -c "cd ./client && npm install"`

+   - This installs JS dependencies and also loads any git hooks defined in [githooks](githooks) with a postinstall script
+   - Use the follow command instead if you are using the production build:

+   `docker-compose exec client bash -c "cd ./client && npm install && npm build"`

-### API Specific Development Installation
+### API Server

-The backend api should now be installed and running on [http://localhost:8080/api/](http://localhost:8080/api/) (The trailing slash is important because otherwise nginx running in the docker container won't redirect the port correctly because the docker contianer port and the host port it's mapped to are different.
+The api server should now be installed and running on [http://localhost:8080/api/](http://localhost:8080/api/) (The trailing slash is important because otherwise nginx running in the docker container won't redirect the port correctly because the docker contianer port and the host port it's mapped to are different.
 So you will end up at `http://localhost/api`)

-### Frontend Specific Development Installation

-The install script will automatically run the front end build script and the site can be visited at [http://localhost:8080](http://localhost:8080).
-The front end can also be run in development mode by following these steps:
+### React Front End

+#### development

+The development build is the default configuration.
+To run the project, do the following:

 1. Enter the bash shell of the api container with `docker-compose exec api bash`
-1. Move to the front end directory with `cd Ash.FrontEnd`
+1. Move to the front end directory with `cd client`
-1. Run `npm run watch` to run webpack dev server
+1. Run `npm start` to run webpack dev server
 1. Access the dev site on [http://localhost:8000](http://localhost:8000) (rather than port 8080)

 In development mode, you gain the following benefits: